taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

-Now, you only defined the necessary payload in the action.
-Nevertheless, if at some point the Todo application decides to add uncompleted todos in the first place, you can add it in the action again and leave it out in the reducer.
-Ultimately, keeping the payload in the action to a minimum is a best practice in Redux.
+Now, you only defined the necessary payload in the action to add a todo item to the list in the store.
+Nevertheless, if at some point the Todo application decides to add uncompleted todos in the first place, you can add it in the action again and leave it out of the reducer.
+Ultimately, keeping the payload in the action to a minimum should be a best practice in Redux.

 ### Action Type